 Bernard B. Kliks Professor of Law

-Michelle McKinley is the Bernard B. Kliks Associate Professor of Law.
-She teaches Immigration Law and Policy, Public International Law, International Criminal Law, and Refugee & Asylum Law.
+Michelle McKinley is the Bernard B. Kliks Professor of Law at the University of Oregon Law School and director for the Center for the Study of Women in Society.
+McKinley has taught on the faculties of the University of Hawai’i, Universidad de los Andes, University of Kansas, Universidad Nacional Mayor de San Marcos, and Princeton University.
+She teaches in the areas of Public International Law and feminist studies.
 Professor McKinley attended Harvard Law School, where she was Executive Editor of the Harvard Human Rights Journal and graduated cum laude in 1995.
 Professor McKinley also holds a Masters Degree in Social Anthropology from Oxford University.

 Prior to joining the academy, Professor McKinley was the former Managing Director of Cultural Survival, an advocacy and research organization dedicated to indigenous peoples.
 She is also the founder, and former director, of the Amazonian Peoples' Resources Initiative, a community based reproductive rights organization in Peru, where she worked for nine years as an advocate for global health and human rights.

 “Illicit Intimacies: Virtuous Concubinage in Colonial Lima.”
 Journal of Family History.
 39:3 (July 2014): 204-21.

 Awarded the Ligia Parra Jahn award for the best publication on women’s history published in 2014 by the Rocky Mountain Council on Latin American Studies.

 “Standing on Shaky Ground: Criminal Jurisdiction and Ecclesiastical Immunity in Seventeenth-Century Lima.”
 University of California-Irvine Law Review, 5:3 (2014): 101-34.